 These are projects that have been completed but have been retired and are no longer active or online in any capacity.

 Retired 7/7/2017.
 Subdomain of radicards.com.
 Developed in 12/2010, this was originally integrated with radicards.com as radicards.com/forum.
 Over time, the forum significantly compromised page speeds and created several other problems so I moved it to its own site with its own domain.
 Really what I did here was export the XML file at radicards.com, re-pointed the DNS name servers to a new domain, forum.radicards.com, imported the XML file back to radicards.com, then redesigned the layout of both sites so that it was as if no change ever took place on radicards.com and the forum has its own domain and layout.
 The XML files only included the blog posts and pages, not the forum, which was why this whole process was necessary.
 This was a monster task.
 As of 1/2016, I migrated this subdomain to its own database and reinstated the blog back to its original database.
-I then took lots of advil.
+The URL now redirects to our Facebook Group.
+Reason for retirement: The ratio of workload to traffic didn’t return equitable ROI.

 Retired 7/7/2017.
 This site was built using a self-hosted WordPress install.
-Much like the Radicards™ blog, it’s a hobby blog but instead of sports cards, comic books are covered.
-It was built with the purpose of sourcing writing talent to add content, which may change.
+Much like the Radicards™ blog, it was a hobby blog but instead of sports cards, comic books were covered.
+It was built with the purpose of sourcing writing talent to add content.
 I had the idea for this site while out enjoying tacos with a friend after buying a few comic books at a local shop.
 I thought it would be fun to create something uniquely targeted to the comic book market.
-This is sort of an experiment.
+This was sort of an experiment.
 It was originally called, radicomics.com but after I built the site and did a bit more research, I discovered that the mark was being used by an independent in the Houston, TX area.
 While I own the domain, they own a variety of the social handles and since their content is also about comic books, I decided to move onto a different mark.
 Now radicomics.com redirects to atomotley.com.
+Reason for retirement: I’d rather spend time on other projects.

 “As a Board Member of AMA Los Angeles, I’ve been consistently impressed with Patrick’s ability to keep a well-maintained site for our organization.
 He’s built a site that is informative, engaging, easy to navigate and highly professional.
 Patrick’s excellent work has been recognized by our Board on several occasions and our members have also provided positive feedback about the information and layout of our website.
 I highly recommend him.” – Irene G., VP Membership 2013-2014 AMA Los Angeles.